 Currently an executive for the Detroit Lions, Spielman had what some may consider the best career for a defensive player at Ohio State.

-Spielman ranks third all-time in tackles (546).
+Spielman ranks third in school history in tackles (546).
 He won the Lombardi Award and Chic Harley Award, was a three-time first-team All-Big Ten member, and was also a first-team unanimous All-American.

-He’s in the College Football Hall of Fame.
+He’s enshrined in the College Football Hall of Fame.

 6. Jack Tatum

-Playing safety for the Buckeyes, Tatum’s stats are hard to come by, but you don’t earn the nickname “The Assassin” for no reason.
-Tatum was a hard-hitting safety who was often used to cover the best wide receiver on the opposing team.
+Playing safety for the Buckeyes, Tatum’s stats are hard to come by due to the era he played in, but you don’t earn the nickname “The Assassin” for no reason.
+Tatum was a hard-hitting safety who often covered the opposing team’s best wide receiver.
 This is unconventional, but Tatum’s style made it a long day on the field for any opponent.

-He was the Defensive Player of the Year in 1970 and received Heisman Trophy votes.
+He was the Defensive Player of the Year in 1970 and received Heisman Trophy votes that season.

-Tatum is in the College Football Hall of Fame.
+Tatum is enshrined in the College Football Hall of Fame.

 7. Ezekiel Elliott

-Elliott played for the Buckeyes for three seasons, but really only saw any action in two of them.
+Elliott played for the Buckeyes for three seasons, but saw significant action in only two of them.

-He ranks third all-time in rushing yards (3,961) and fourth in rushing touchdowns (43).
+He ranks third all-time in school history in rushing yards (3,961) and is tied for fourth in rushing touchdowns (43).

-In 2014, he was a key component in winning the national championship and was named the MVP of the game, rushing 36 times for 246 yards and four touchdowns.
+In 2014, he was a key component in the team’s national championship win, including being named MVP of the game after rushing 36 times for 246 yards and four touchdowns.

-In his final two seasons with the Buckeyes, he had no less than 1,821 rushing yards and 18 rushing scores in each season.
+In his final two seasons with the Buckeyes, he had no fewer than 1,821 rushing yards and 18 rushing scores in either campaign.

 8. A.J.
 Hawk

-Hawk ranks fifth all-time in tackles in Ohio State history with 394.
+Hawk ranks fifth all-time in Ohio State history with 394 tackles.
 He was part of the 2002 national championship team and came into his own in 2004 and 2005.

 In those years, he won the Lombardi Award (2005) and Jack Lambert Trophy (2005), was a unanimous All-American (2005), a consensus All-American (2004), and was the Big Ten Defensive Player of the Year (2005).